fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ### Automated updates
 [Dependabot](https://dependabot.com/) is a bot that will open a PR in your Github repository whenever a dependency is outdated.
 Dependabot was adquired by github and it's now free of charge.
-You can still install Dependabot from the GitHub Marketplace until it's integrated into GitHub
+You can still install Dependabot from the Github Marketplace until it's integrated into GitHub

 <div style="text-align: center; width: 500px;">
   <img src="/blog/assets/images/dependabot/dependabot.png">